bcostaaa01/automated-network-scanner/README.md

 # 🚀 Network Speed Test API

 This is a FastAPI application that measures network speed and provides the results via an API.
+It contains a scheduler that runs every 10 minutes and measures the network speed.
+The results are stored in a log file at 23:59.

 ## 📚 API Documentation